 d) Thoracic Kyphosis

 A hunched upper back can cause the shoulder blades to slouch forwards.

 Check out this post to fix your Hunched back.

-This can result in over activity of the shoulder blade muscles in the attempt to counter-rotate the twist in the spine.
+This can result in over activity of the Rhomboid muscles in the attempt to counter-rotate the twist in the spine.